 - The forecast currently includes approved schemes and an assumption that an additional 272 new homes will be built in the next 10 years.
-This amounts to an estimate of £5m for new build schemes in 2018/19, and £60m in the 10 years thereafter.
+This amounts to an estimate of £5m for new build schemes in 2018/19, and £60m in the 10 years thereafter utilising current and future right-to-buy receipts and borrowing.
 There is no allowance for any future regeneration schemes. - Rents are assumed to decrease by 1% per annum for 2018/19 and 2019/20 and then increase at CPI +1% for three years after.
 Longer term rent increases of CPI have been assumed.
 This has increased the overall forecast surplus over the 30 years to £178.662m.